 Georgia cotton growers having tough time with thrips

-By Phillip Roberts, Georgia Extension Entomologist, South east farm press,May 31, 2013
+By Phillip Roberts, Georgia Extension Entomologist, Southeast farm press,May 31, 2013

 Beginning late last week (about May 23), thrips numbers significantly increased in many areas.
 We normally expect the peak in thrips populations to occur earlier, but the peak appears to be later than normal.

 As stated earlier some species of thrips feed on other insects or mites and are considered beneficial, while some feed on fungal spores or pollen.
-Hence they hold a lot of ecological importance in our eco system.
+Hence they hold a lot of ecological importance in our ecosystem.
 In many thrips species, by the time their damage is observed, such as after buds open, the thrips may no longer be present.
-Thus instead of taking controlling remedies one must look for effective preventive measures.
+Thus instead of taking controlling remedies, one must look for effective preventive measures.

-The main challenge is with their management by chemical means; as they reproduce so quickly, they are able to just as quickly develop resistance to insecticides, and thus these only offer a measure of control for a short time before they are useless.
+The main challenge is with their management by chemical means; as they reproduce so quickly, they are able to just as quickly develop resistance to insecticides, and thus this only offer a measure of control for a short time before they are useless.
 Irresponsible use of these chemicals by producers (failing to rotate chemicals, calendar spraying, and incorrect technique) have not helped the situation, and in fact, probably the most widespread of these beasts in Canadian ornamental horticulture, the western flower thrips, is now resistant to most chemical insecticides.

 But before your despair causes you to throw your scarred old plants and crops, wait there is a hope.